gbdev/pandocs/content/Memory_Map.md

 However, the memory may be used for any other purpose in case that your program doesn't use any (or only some) RST commands or interrupts.
-RST commands are 1-byte opcodes that work similarly to CALL opcodes, except that the destination address is fixed.
+RST commands are 1-byte instructions that work similarly to CALL instructions, except that the destination address is fixed.
 Since they are only 1 byte large, they are also slightly faster.